At a Glance

 Program

-The detailed program will be available after acceptance notifications (June 2026).
+The detailed program will be available after acceptance notifications (mid August 2026).
 The schedule below is a tentative outline.

 Venue